Frequently Asked Questions

 Why do you charge different adoption fees for animals?

 The HSSET believes all pets are inherently priceless, like all living creatures.
 However, we have to recognize that what we do to rescue these pets has a cost.
 From the moment they enter our care to the moment they go home, each pet needs food, shelter, daily care, and a host of veterinary procedures.
 These expenses rack up, especially for the animals who are with us the longest.

 Because the community at large sees certain breeds, sizes, and ages as more desirable than others, we do often know when one pet has a higher chance of adoption than another.
 For example, much as our staff adores our senior residents, the fact is that the ten-year-old mutt with severe arthritis is far less likely to be adopted quickly than an eight-week-old purebred and healthy Yorkshire Terrier.
 Charging a slightly higher fee for a purebred yorkie puppy, who will be adopted within days–if not hours–of being taken in, helps to subsidize the cost of medical care for animals whom we know will be with us for several months.
 This necessary practice helps us cut down the amount of times we must euthanize for space, and also to alleviate some of the guilt adopters often feel at passing over a senior dog in favor of a puppy.

 Why do you charge a fee for intakes?

-Intake fees help us to cover the cost of veterinary treatment and routine daily care we provide each and every pet.
-While their adoption fees cover the larger portion of this, the intake helps to tide us over between their admittance and adoption.
+Intake fees help us cover the cost of veterinary treatment and routine daily care we provide each and every pet.
+While their adoption fees cover the larger portion of this, the intake helps tide us over between their admittance and adoption.
 While we would love to accept animals for free, please understand the services we provide are costly.
-We ask only for what is absolutely necessary to allow us to continue our work.
+We ask only for what is absolutely necessary for us to continue our work.

 Why Spay or Neuter?